-Chris Call: Vice President for Administration and Planning
+Chris Call: Vice President for Administration and for Research, Planning and Implementation

 Mr. Call has served as Westmont’s Vice President for Administration since 2001.
 Previously, he served for over five years as Executive Assistant to then-President David Winter.
-In his current position he serves as the President’s liaison with Human Resources, Legal Affairs, Risk Management/Procurement/Auxiliary Services and supervises the directors of these areas.
-He serves as Westmont’s Title IX Officer.
-Finally he assists the President with trustee meetings and with trustee relations.
+In his current position he serves as the President’s liaison with Auxiliary Services, Legal Affairs, Procurement and Contracts, Public Events, Risk Management/Institutional Resilience and supervises the directors of these areas.
+He serves as Westmont’s Title IX Officer and assists the President with institutional research, strategic planning, and trustee meetings.
 Mr. Call is a graduate of Whitworth College (B.A.) and Willamette University College of Law (J.D).
 After serving for four years as a staff assistant for U.S. Senator Mark O. Hatfield, he worked for 11 years in the President’s Office and Development Office at Willamette University.